-Since 2005, Senegal banned imported from the world of live poultry including chicks flesh and eggs (tariff position 01-05), uncooked poultry meat and poultry cuts (tariff position 02-07) including fresh egg and egg products intended for consumption (tariff 04-07 and 04-08).
-Until this ban is lifted, no uncooked poultry meat can be exported to Senegal.
+Since 2005, Senegal banned the importation of live poultry including chick flesh, and eggs (tariff position 01-05), uncooked poultry meat and poultry cuts (tariff position 02-07) including fresh egg and egg products intended for consumption (tariff 04-07 and 04-08).
+Until Senegal lifts the ban, no uncooked poultry meat can be exported to Senegal, though processed poultry products are eligible for export.
 Only old day chicks for breeding and eggs for hatching along with health certificate and certificate of origin can be imported.